jecki/DHParser/README.md

 * Support for [Language-servers](https://microsoft.github.io/language-server-protocol/)

-* Digital Humanities features, like support for XML-workflows
+* Workflow-support

+* XML-support like mapping flat-text to the DOM-tree ("node-tree" in DHParser's terminology) and adding markup

 * No dependencies except the Python Standard Library

-* Soon to come: Extensive documentation and documented examples
+* Work in progress: Extensive documentation and documented examples

 Ease of use